cs-uob/COMSM0085/exercises/part1/src/posix4/concurrent.md

 This is not yet a fully concurrent system though, as data is only flowing in one direction: there are no loops.

-As a little example of something that does have a loop, we are going to use the `bc` calculator program, which reads a line from standard input, evaluates it as a formula, and writes the result to standard output:
+As a little example of something that does have a loop, we are going to use the `bc` calculator program, which (once installed) reads a line from standard input, evaluates it as a formula, and writes the result to standard output:

-    alpine$ bc
+    vagrant@debian12$ bc
     (you type ) 2+3
     (bc prints) 5
     (you type ) 1+1